xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-3.md

     RP/0/RP0/CPU0:Leaf-5#

-CLI command “sh evpn evi vpn-id 10 mac” can be used to verify the MAC address and Host IP addresses being learnt related to the EVI.
+CLI command “show evpn evi vpn-id 10 mac” can be used to verify the MAC address and Host IP addresses being learnt related to the EVI.
 In the following output of EVI table from Leaf-5, we can see that we are learning MAC address of Host-1 via EVI 10 on Leaf-5.
 We can reach to Host-1 MAC address either via next-hop 1.1.1.1 of Leaf-1 or 2.2.2.2 which is Leaf-2.
 We can run the same command on Leaf-1 and Leaf-2 for verification.

     Leaf-5

-    RP/0/RP0/CPU0:Leaf-5#sh evpn evi vpn-id 10 mac
+    RP/0/RP0/CPU0:Leaf-5#show evpn evi vpn-id 10 mac
     Sat Sep  1 23:24:00.808 UTC

     VPN-ID     Encap  MAC address    IP address                               Nexthop                                 Label